bitcointranscripts/bitcointranscripts/bitcoinplusplus/2025-berlin/scaling-lightning-panel-lightning++-berlin-2025.md

 Shinobi: 00:52:45

-Charitably I think the only straw man you could make is if you look at things like `RGB` or taproot assets, you can make the argument that how those protocols are structured technologically, it would make it a lot more difficult to do things like have the selective ability to freeze or seize a specific users coins, because this is all client side data, none of it's explicitly recorded `on-chain`.
+Charitably I think the only straw man you could make is if you look at things like `RGB` or Taproot Assets, you can make the argument that how those protocols are structured technologically, it would make it a lot more difficult to do things like have the selective ability to freeze or seize a specific users coins, because this is all client side data, none of it's explicitly recorded `on-chain`.

 But again, there's no reason you can't architect systems like that that provide privacy in a similar way that don't connect to Bitcoin at all.